NREL/HPC/docs/Documentation/Software_Tools/spack.md

 ## Setting Up Compilers

 Spack is able to find certain compilers on its own, and will add them to your environment as it does.
+In order to obtain the list of available compilers on Eagle the user can run `module avail`, the user can then load the compiler of interest using `module use <compiler>`.
 To see which compilers your Spack collections know about, type

 `spack compilers`